|Home < Almanac < Agriculture < Crop Weather|

 Wisconsin Crop Weather Report

-Pasture condition remained at 81 percent good to excellent.
+Potato condition was rated 97 percent good to excellent.

 Selected Quotes from Farm Reporters and County Ag Agents

 BAYFIELD/DOUGLAS-C.B.: Substantial rainfall causing severe flooding throughout the area.
 Too early to tell about how much crop damage there will be.

 CHIPPEWA-T.P.: Some rain is needed as precipitation was light (0.25 inches) this week along with warm and windy conditions.
 Crop growth continues to progress nicely as most corn is in the V5 to V6 stage.
 Soybeans are in V2 stage with many fields receiving herbicide applications.
 Alfalfa regrowth looks nice.
 Other than weeds, not much for pests in crops.

 CLARK/PRICE/TAYLOR-D.M.: The area received some muchneeded rain on Sunday night, but with reports of as much as 5 inches, some areas are flooded.
 Prior to the rain, pastures were stagnating and hay yields were down from the dry conditions.
 Hail damaged some crops on 6/13 on the north end of the county.